Markay12/LearnCppPart2/README.md

 * on a 64-bit machine the size of the pointer will be 8 bytes

-# Multi-Dimenstion Dynamics
+# Multi-Dimention Dynamics

 ## Arrays of Arrays
-In java we can make something called a "ragged array" This is where we create a multi-dimenstional array but the "2D" portion isn't the same size
+In java we can make something called a "ragged array" This is where we create a multi-dimentional array but the "2D" portion isn't the same size

 In Java this is very easy to create because they are objects here
 ```Java